tomasabril/scripts/README.md

 # scripts
-Some simple useful scripts that were laying around in my computer
+Some simple useful scripts that were laying around in my computer.

+saved here for backup.

+Hey, it's all GPL